Pros & cons of refinancing

 Access your equity

 It’s commonplace for borrowers to access their equity and use it for things like renovations, holidays, a car, or investing.
-Keep in mind your equity is a powerful tool in negotiating with your lender, and can help you to gain access to a better interest rate.
-It’s recommended you don’t spend all of your equity in one go.
+Keep in mind that your equity is a powerful tool in negotiating with your lender and can help you to gain access to a better interest rate.

 Take advantage of new loan features

-Refinancing means you can ask your lender to make features like redraw facilities and offset accounts available to you.
-An offset account acts like a transaction account which is attached to your home loan.
+Refinancing means you can ask your lender to make features like redraw facilities and offset sub-accounts available to you.
+An offset sub-account acts similar to transaction account that is attached to your home loan.
 Money deposited in it is offset against the balance of your loan when interest is calculated.

-For example, if you have $50,000 in your offset and a $450,000 loan, interest will only be charged on $400,000 of the loan.
+For example, you have $50,000 in your offset sub-account and a $450,000 loan; interest will only be charged on $400,000 of the loan.
 A redraw facility allows you to make extra repayments on your loan and redraw these if needed, at the discretion of the lender.

 Switch to a new type of loan

-If you’re currently on a variable rate loan refinancing means you may be able to switch to a fixed rate, and vice versa.
-With interest rates at rock bottom for several years, you may decide fixing your loan is the way to go to give you cash flow certainty.
+If you’re currently on a variable rate loan, refinancing means you may be able to switch to a fixed rate, and vice versa.
+With the home loan market constantly changing, you may decide fixing your loan is the way to go to give you cash flow certainty.

 Fees

-If you’re breaking a fixed loan you may have to pay break costs which can be incredibly expensive.
+If you’re breaking a fixed loan, you may have to pay break costs, which can be expensive.
 You should calculate the cost of fees before refinancing to ensure you’re saving more than you’re going to be charged.

-Refinancing can be a great way to save thousands over the life of your loan while bringing down your monthly repayments.
-It’s important to do your research first before to ensure the savings outweigh the costs.
+Refinancing could be a great way to save thousands over the life of your loan while bringing down your monthly repayments.
+It’s important to do your research first to ensure the savings outweigh the costs.
+To learn more about your refinance options, check out our range of home loan refinance offers.

 About the article